dragons-rage/project-paws/README.md

 The app uses MongoDB so the backup script should backup the documents.
 The backup will not only backup MongoDB, but also any user uploaded content (images)

+## Note

+I use neovim so needed pyenv-pyright to generate the pyrightconfig.json.
+I use paws as my as my venv to separate my system, neovim, and paws.
+Don't need flask and other things anything but the purpose built repo.